Bears Paw Mountains: Name

 Locals refer to the range as the Bearpaws.
 Indigenous names include Waną́be, Daxpitcheeischikáate, and ʔɔɔwɔ́hʔoouh.

 While highway signs designate the range as the Bears Paw Mountains, historically, the names Bearpaw Mountains and Bear Paw Mountains also have been used, including on early state maps of the region.
 The U.S. Geological Survey continues to use Bearpaw Mountains on publications.

 Geology

 The core of the Bearpaws are composed of extensive Eocene aged igneous intrusions left over from one of the largest eruptive centers in the Central Montana Alkaline Province.
-Shonkinite, latite, & tinguatite are among the most common igneous rock compositions found in the Bearpaws.
+Shonkinite, latite, and tinguatite (intrusive phonolite) are among the most common igneous rock compositions found in the Bearpaws.

 The Cretaceous Bearpaw Formation outcrops in these mountains, and is named for the range.

 History

 Chief Joseph of the Nez Perce surrendered to Col. Nelson Miles in the foothills of the Bear's Paw Mountains in October 1877 after the Battle of Bear Paw.